 Why did the rich young ruler have to give away all of his wealth to the poor in order to earn eternal life, but Zacchaeus only gave away half?!

-The only thing Zacchaeus knew, on the other hand, was that he was a sinner.
+Zacchaeus, on the other hand, knew that he was a sinner.
 There was no pretense.
 Zacchaeus didn’t presume to know who Jesus was, but he sought to know Jesus.
 When Jesus engaged him, Zacchaeus instantly and enthusiastically engaged Jesus back.
 Zacchaeus responded to Jesus the way we should respond to God.

 The issue is the condition and attitude of our hearts toward God.
 How do we respond to God when he calls us out?
 How do we respond to God when he invites Himself in?

 The rich young ruler wanted to earn his inheritance, and he was sad when he learned the cost.
 The truth is that we can’t earn our inheritance.
 The cost is always too much.
 It is always more than we can give.
 This is why Jesus answered his disciples when they asked, “Then who can be saved?”

 “What is impossible with man is possible with God.”

 So, we have compared the stories of the rich young ruler and Zacchaeus the tax collector, but there is one more story to consider – the story of Ananias and Sapphira.
 This is a very sobering story, but one that needs to be considered as we look at wealth and how we relate to God.